atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 43-
 • %
 she intended them.
 She only Sent the Servant with a verbal message, next day, delivered in a manner extremely concise.
-Lady Lumley will be at home, " — unaccompanied with any apology, or compliment of any kind.
+Lady Lumley will be at home, " --unaccompanied with any apology, or compliment of any kind.
 .
 Ishis strange mode of proceeding, as it appeared to the Selbys, Somewhat: staggered them, at first: the message was by no means explicit: there was no mention made of the young people on either fide.
 The selby girls were difr concerted : yet, though they had been lulled into an almost perfect indifference about her ladyship’s acquaintance, in consequence of her delay, this .Summons roused them, and made them again eager to go.
 They were greatly at a loss, indeed,! about the propriety of going, but they wished to attend their, mother. st’h ' Fanny,
 - ' s